BITSS-OPA/opa-deworming/code/shiny_app/readme.md

 ### The tabs

 - All three tabs are created using `tabPanel`.
-  - Then, use sidebarPanel, which creates the panel on the left side of the screen.
+  - Then, use `sidebarPanel`, which creates the panel on the left side of the screen.
 For tab titled "Main Policy Estimate", this only consists of text and links.
     - `fluidrow` creates rows, such as "Unit costs in new country" in "Key Assumptions".
   - `mainPanel` creates the graph seen on the right